NotBrianZach/bzaBook2AQuiz/README.md

 then outputs something, for example, a quiz on the topic of the pages it read

-then waits for user input to tell it to, for example, continue on , and maybe then tell a joke or make a short story about it, if feeling adventurous.
+then waits for user input to tell it to, for example, continue on, and maybe then tell a joke or make a short story about it, or translate into spanish. lots of possibilities.

-This is a more active form of reading, that comes with bookmarks and a bunch of other information as well, see readingList.js.
+This makes for a more active form of reading,

+and generates bookmarks and a bunch of other information as well, see readingList.js.

 Could also be thought of as a reading buddy, summarizer or a customizable narrator/reteller.